 |

-30 And Jacob asked him, and
+30 And Jacob asked him, and said.
+Tell me, I pray

-said.
-Tell me, I pray thee, thy name.
-And he said, Wherefore is it that thou
+thee, thy name.
+And he said, Wherefore is it that thou dost ask after my

-dost ask after my name?
+name?
 And he blessed him there. |

-Onomastic taboo
+Onomastic Taboo

-and sacral power.
-A shared tradition according
+and Sacral Power A shared

-divine sovereignty.
+maintaining divine sovereignty.

 |

-Egypt In the myth «Ra and the
+Egypt In the mythological

 Serpent», Isis said to Ra: «Tell me your name, O my divine father!
 For a man

 lives who has uttered his name» (1940МатьеМВ:73).
-In an alternative reading, «Isis requested of
+Alternatively,

-Ra: «O divine father, name your name to me» (2009БаджЭАУ:46).
-In the myth «The Secret Name of the God Ra»,
+«Isis requested of Ra: «O divine father, name your name to me» (2009БаджЭАУ:46).
+In

-Ra, concerned for his safety, «disclosed his Ren [name] to Isis alone, and
+his safety, «disclosed his Ren [name] to Isis alone, and not aloud, but from

-not aloud, but from heart to heart—so that no one else might know this name
+heart to heart—so that no one else might know this name and gain power over

-and gain power over the great god» (2004РакИВ:134).
+the great god» (2004РакИВ:134).

 |